gregmac/Swagger.Net/README.md

 I dropped the Swagger UI directly on the root in a folder called docs, then redirected the index action to /docs.
 I also edited the index.html file to point it directly at /api/swagger so it can traverse the documentation.
 The Swagger UI that I installed I got from the [Swagger UI GitHub Repo](https://github.com/wordnik/swagger-ui/downloads)

 I have built this library with the lastest versions of everything .NET.
-(VS 2012, .NET 4.5, etc.)
+(VS 2012, .NET 4.5, etc.) Note: Minimum of .NET 4.0 is required.

 Improvements
 ------------